 Social isolation is a known risk factor for elder abuse.
 What have many older adults been doing the last few months?
 Isolating due to the COVID-19 health crisis.

-With little social interaction, limited access to supportive family and friends, and limited opportunities for informal observation, the risk of abuse, in its many forms, increases dramatically.
+With little social interaction, limited access to supportive family and friends, and limited opportunities taking care of their mobility through New and used mobility scooters, the risk of abuse, in its many forms, increases dramatically.